jackie-dai/Project-1-Overhaul/Section6_Pickups/section6.md

 Back in the Unity editor, with *Chest* selected, drag and drop a reference to the `HealthPotion` prefab into this variable via the Unity inspector.
 Then, make your `Chest` into a prefab.

+{: .note}
-You won't be able to test your implemention until you've finished the next task.
+>You won't be able to test your implemention until you've finished the next task.

 ##  Interacting with Pickups

 We just implemented the `Open()` function for *Chest*, that when called, destroys the *Chest* game object and leaves in its place a *Health Potion*.
 As of right now, we can't interact and open the chest.
-We will implement that functionality in this section.
+Let's implement that functionality in this section.

 The `Open()` function should be called whenever the player presses "E" on a chest.